 The higher your deductible, the lower your premium.
 For example, I saved about $100 by increasing our deductible from $500 to $1,000.
 However, ensure you do not increase your deductible to a level that would be difficult (or painful) for you if disaster strikes.
 The deductible refers to the amount you are expected to pay out-of-pocket when making a claim.

-5. Pay Premium upfront
+5. Pay your premium upfront

 Some insurance companies will offer you a discount if you are willing to pay the annual premium upfront, instead of on a monthly basis.
-You save the company some processing fees and they may pass the savings on to you – up to a 8% discount.
+You save the company some processing fees and they may pass the savings on to you – up to an 8% discount.

 6. Bundle up your insurance

 You may qualify for substantial discounts if you insure both your home and car (i.e. auto insurance) with the same insurance company.
 Potential savings can be anywhere from 5 to 15% off your annual premium.

 7. Install a home security system